There are two polar opposite approaches to life and your marriage/relationship:

 While it may be tempting to idealize the first approach, both have a place in life—there are certain conditions where a defensive posture is in your best interest (e.g. when someone is verbally attacking you).
 This said, defensiveness can become a hurdle for many couples and lead to marriage or relationship problems.
 Let’s see why.

-When Defensiveness Becomes a Problem in Your Marriage
+Marriage Help: When Defensiveness Becomes a Problem in Your Relationship

 There are three ways in which defensiveness can lead to marriage/relationship problems: